 Jones is entirely correct in his assessment.

 Let’s first acknowledge the fact that Dreher isn’t even willing to practice what he preaches, which is the committed communal stability of the Benedictine rule he is pretending to be so moved by.
 The evidence for this can be found in the article he wrote describing his departure from the Catholic Church.
-His description of the American Catholic Church becoming a retreat center for emotional therapy is apt, but it does not justify leaving the Mystical Body of Christ for a schismatic sect of Christianity.
+His description of the American Catholic Church becoming a retreat center for emotional therapy is apt, but it does not justify leaving the Mystical Body of Christ.

 “Flannery O’Connor, one of my Catholic heroes, famously said, “Push back against the age as hard as it pushes against you.
 What people don’t realize is how much religion costs.
 They think faith is a big electric blanket, when of course it is the cross.”
 American Catholicism was not pushing back against the hostile age at all.
 Rather, it had become a pushover.
 God is love was not a proclamation that liberated us captives from our sin and despair but rather a bromide and a platitude that allowed us to believe that and to behave as if our lust, greed, malice and so forth — sins that I struggled with every day — weren’t to be despised and cast out but rather shellacked by a river of treacle.

 I finally broke.
 Losing my Catholic faith was the most painful thing that ever happened to me.”

 Weak homilies ignoring the reality of sin and the need of repentance are not a justification for leaving the Catholic Church.
 It is an excuse used to justify personal double-mindedness.
 Instead of securing his position in a parish to help build the local community and influence a trend toward tradition and Catholic orthodoxy, Dreher took his ball and went home.
 When he had the chance to be courageous in the Catholic faith, Dreher chose cowardice.